lejara/DaGroupHardcore/README.md

 ### /setworldend [0 | 1]

-Sets the world end event to happend when you failed the hardcore.
+Sets the world end event to happend when you fail the hardcore.

 Beware: TNT explosions, Lava, Ghast Explosions, Players spawn point will be change to the abyss